-

 Los Angeles took a huge step toward linking airplanes to trains on Friday, as the nation’s fifth busiest hub joined the modern travel world and offered car-loving Southern Californians an off-ramp from traffic-clogged freeways.

-The LAX/Metro Transit Center is set to open at 5 p.m.
-PT and will connect travelers to the K or C rail lines, which can then whisk them north in the direction of central Los Angeles, south toward beach cities or east along Interstate 105.
+The first trains from LAX/Metro Transit Center rolled out during the early evening rush, connecting travelers to the K or C rail lines, which can then whisk them north in the direction of central Los Angeles, south toward beach cities or east along Interstate 105.

 The breakthrough is an absolute necessity for organizers of the 2028 Olympics if they’re going to fulfill their vow of making it a “no car Games.”